agolf88/wedding-website/README.md

 Will add detailed instructions soon about Uber API and other configurations on this website but for now, you can follow

 -Register CNAME for wedding.#{domain}
+-Setup SSL Cert
 -Create favicons
 -Create png logos
 -Update Index.html
--Setup Google API / Maps keys
+-Setup Google API / Analytics/Maps keys

 this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

 # About Me
 Hello, my name is Andy.
 I am a Lead Developer living in Chicago.
-Please enjoy my changes to [@rampatra] wedding-website.
+Please enjoy my changes to @rampatra wedding-website.

 # Contribute
 More than happy for PRs or please send gifts to the creator [gifts](https://www.paypal.me/ramswaroop) :)